-Fifteen single unit sites are available at the adjacent Double Springs Campground on a first-come, first-served basis.
+Fifteen single unit sites are available at the adjacent Double Springs Campground by reservations only.

 Dairy Springs sits in a picturesque forest of old Ponderosa pine and oak trees with a grassy understory.
 The campground is at an elevation of 7,100 ft. and has summers that are characteristically sunny, warm and dry, with the occasional afternoon thunderstorm.